OpenCodeInterpreter/OpenCodeInterpreter/README.md

 ## Models
 All models within the OpenCodeInterpreter series have been open-sourced on Hugging Face.
 You can access our models via the following link: [OpenCodeInterpreter Models](https://huggingface.co/collections/m-a-p/opencodeinterpreter-65d312f6f88da990a64da456).

-## Demo
-We're excited to present our open-source demo, enabling users to effortlessly generate and execute code with our LLM locally.
-Within the demo, users can leverage the power of LLM to generate code and execute it locally, receiving automated execution feedback.
-LLM dynamically adjusts the code based on this feedback, ensuring a smoother coding experience.
-Additionally, users can engage in chat-based interactions with the LLM model, providing feedback to further enhance the generated code.

-To begin exploring the demo and experiencing the capabilities firsthand, please refer to the instructions outlined in the [OpenCodeInterpreter Demo README](https://github.com/OpenCodeInterpreter/OpenCodeInterpreter/blob/main/demo/README.md) file.
-Happy coding!

 https://github.com/OpenCodeInterpreter/opencodeinterpreter.github.io/raw/main/static/images/demo.mp4